Zewsic/ZBrowser/README.md

 # ZBrowser
-Cross platform MultiFunctional Browser and Tor client on Python
+Cross platform MultiFunctional Browser with tor support on Python

 To DO:
 - [X] Basic Browser